Brewers Ticket Tuesday Contest on Wisconsin's Afternoon News

-Beginning Tuesday, April 19, 2022 through Tuesday, August 30, 2022 during Newsradio 620 WTMJ’s Wisconsin’s Afternoon News (3pm – 6pm CST) one random caller each Tuesday will have the chance to win four tickets to attend a Tuesday Milwaukee Brewers game.
+From Monday, April 25, 2022 through Friday, April 29, 2022 during Newsradio 620 WTMJ’s Wisconsin’s Afternoon News (3pm – 6pm CST) one random caller each day will have the chance to win a pair of tickets to see Steve Martin and Martin Short at the Riverside Theater on May 12, 2022.
 In order to win the prize, the caller must be the designated caller determined and announced by the host.
-There will be a total of twenty winners by the end of the promotion.
+There will be a total of five winners by the end of the promotion.

-Winners will receive tickets to the NEXT Brewers Tuesday home game.
-Callers who win on a Tuesday when there is also a Brewers game that same night will not receive tickets to that game but instead the next Tuesday home game.

 For official contest rules, click here.